MHA Live at Home Community Support Project

 View all projects

-Our Community Support Project is a new initiative in West Leeds working closely with the Live at Home schemes in the Horsforth, Farsley and Pudsey areas.
-Specialist Volunteer Befrienders will visit and work with older people who may be recovering from a period of ill health, a hospital stay or have experienced a breakdown in their social networks.
-The Befrienders will help them rebuild their confidence to go out and reconnect with their community.
+Our Community Support Project is a new initiative in North West Leeds working closely with the Live at Home schemes in the Horsforth, Farsley and Pudsey areas.
+Specialist Volunteer Befrienders visit, support and motivate older people who may be recovering from a period of ill health, a hospital stay or have experienced a breakdown in their social networks.
+The Befrienders help them rebuild their confidence to go out and reconnect with their community.

 We are now recruiting enthusiastic and dedicated Specialist Volunteer Befrienders to provide an older person with short term support:

-• Just one or two hours of your time each week
+• Just one or two hours of your time each week; daytime Mon - Fri

 • Short term support for up to 10 weeks